 Why build a ladder?

-Building a STC ladder has its benefits.
 In addition to earning a higher interest rate than traditional savings, you don’t tie up all your money.
 This means you are never more than a year away from at least some of your cash if you need it.
 So if interest rates rise, you’ll have cash to take advantage of potential investment opportunities.
 Then, if rates fall, you’ve still got money invested for the long-term at higher rates.
 Plus, your money is federally insured.

 A ladder is also useful to fight the temptation to spend.
 Most early withdrawals result in penalties.
 You’ll think twice about taking your money out before the certificate matures.
 Another benefit is you can create your own calendar of dividends (also know as interest) payments, which is useful in retirement.
 You can stagger your certificate maturities in such a way you receive maturities and dividends monthly, quarterly or longer.